DM45/18_price_format/README.md

 else:
     validation_price(price)
 ```
-Where price - your price
+Where 'price' - your price

-If format of price acceptable this code return formated price
+If format of price acceptable - this code return formated price

 Else - error